Do Soccer Balls Have Helium Filled In Them?

 What air is put into a soccer ball?

-Regular air is what is used to fill out soccer balls to their spherical shape.
+Regular air is what is used to fill out soccer balls to their round shape.

 A mixture of invisible gases makes up the air that we breathe as well as the air that’s inserted into soccer balls.